schmoelder/diss/doc/03_methods_software_design/03_documentation.md

     If the argument has an invalid value.
 ```

-In addition to the previously mentioned sections, there are several other commonly used sections in docstrings.
-The "See Also" section is used to reference related code, while the "References" section is used for citing relevant literature.
-The "Examples" section is used to provide usage examples of the code segment, and the "Notes" section can be used for additional explanation or comments related to the code.
+The examples above correspond directly to the `residual` method of the `CSTR` class introduced in {numref}`oop`.
+In addition to these sections, docstrings commonly include "See Also" for related code, "References" for literature citations, "Examples" for usage demonstrations, and "Notes" for supplementary remarks.

 ## Documentation generator tools

-To make the documentation readily available for both developers and users, documentation generator tools such as *Sphinx* have been developed to extract the docstrings from the source code and create reference manuals in readable forms such as HTML or PDF.
+*Sphinx* is a documentation generator widely used in the Python community that extracts docstrings from source code and produces reference manuals in formats such as HTML or PDF.
-*Sphinx* is widely used in the Python community and allows for the creation of rich and informative documentation.
-*Sphinx* can be customized with themes and extensions, enabling the embedding of additional materials such as images, diagrams, and mathematical notation to enhance the comprehensiveness of the documentation.
+It can be customized with themes and extensions to embed images, diagrams, and mathematical notation.
-Its *autodoc* extension additionally reads type annotations (see {numref}`type_annotations`) directly from the source code, integrating them into the generated reference documentation without requiring manual duplication.
+Its *autodoc* extension reads type annotations (see {numref}`type_annotations`) directly from the source code, integrating them into the generated reference documentation without manual duplication.

-By combining background information, tutorials, and advanced examples with the extracted docstrings, these reference manuals become a useful starting point for new users of a software package.
+By combining background information, tutorials, and advanced examples with the extracted docstrings, these reference manuals become a useful starting point for new users.
-For example, in the case of CADET-Process, the documentation can be found on [Read The Docs](https://readthedocs.org/projects/cadet-process), an online platform for hosting and publishing software documentation that also supports *Sphinx*.
+*Sphinx* integrates naturally with Read The Docs, an online platform for hosting and publishing documentation: https://readthedocs.org.
-The documentation is automatically updated when changes are made to the source code, ensuring that it is always up-to-date and accurate (see {numref}`ci_cd`).
-In CADET-Process, these documentation practices are applied throughout: all public classes and functions include docstrings following the NumPy convention, and the full reference documentation is published and continuously updated via Read The Docs.
+In CADET-Process, all public classes and functions include docstrings following the NumPy convention, and the reference documentation is hosted at https://cadet-process.readthedocs.io and automatically rebuilt whenever changes are made to the source code (see {numref}`ci_cd`).
+The following chapter discusses how automated testing ensures that the documented behavior matches the actual behavior of the code.